When Ruben Vardanyan and Veronika Zonabend founded IDeA, they embarked on a mission to transform the future of the Armenian World.

 The concept for IDeA originated from the project “Armenia-2020”, which was initiated in the early 2000s, and which aimed to identify development prospects until the year 2020.
 This exercise ultimately pointed to a strategic set of priorities for Armenia, both inside and outside the country.
 Armenia 2020 has been expanded to Armenia 2031, which will continue to focus its energies on strategic analysis of long-term growth opportunities for Armenia and Armenians.

-Together with his partners, Ruben has invested about $500M in projects in Armenia, developing a commercial approach that relies on involving blended financing to find solutions to social problems.
-He has also raised over $500M to finance the first private business school in Russia – a pioneering institution both in terms of scale and in its collaborative nature.
+Together with their partners, Ruben and his family have invested about $500M in projects in Armenia, developing a commercial approach that relies on involving blended financing to find solutions to social problems.
+They have also raised over $500M to finance the first private business school in Russia – a pioneering institution both in terms of scale and in its collaborative nature.
 In 2015, Ruben co-founded another global project, the Aurora Humanitarian Initiative, on behalf of the survivors of the Armenian Genocide and in gratitude to their saviors.
 He spends a significant amount of his time on projects related to the development and professionalization of charity infrastructure in Russia (Philanthropy Infrastructure – PHILIN) and the question of succession and wealth curation (Phoenix Advisors).
 With support from Ruben, Troika Dialog, SKOLKOVO business school and several charitable foundations, classics of world business literature were published in Russia.
 Since 2016 he has chaired the judging panel of the PwC “Business Book of the Year in Russia” Award.

 Veronika Zonabend is the founding partner and the Chair of the Board of Governors of UWC Dilijan College